Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: Discussion

 \section{Discussion}

 Our results demonstrate that chat templates constitute a reliable, general, and currently undefended backdoor surface.
-A key factor underlying this reliability is that template backdoors operate by injecting additional instructions into the model's input hierarchy, not by exploiting model failures or edge cases.
-Although hidden from users, these instructions occupy privileged positions---system context and role-formatted input---that instruction-tuned models are trained to treat as authoritative.
-Consequently, the model processes them as authoritative directives because, from its perspective, they are.
+A key factor underlying this reliability is that template backdoors deliver a privileged payload into the model's input hierarchy, not by exploiting model failures or edge cases.
+Although hidden from users, these instructions occupy privileged positions, system context and role-formatted input, which instruction-tuned models are trained to treat as authoritative.
 This distinguishes template backdoors from attacks that rely on confusing models or exploiting brittleness; here, attack success aligns with the model's training objective to faithfully follow high-priority instructions.
-Under this framing, improvement in instruction-following capabilities may also improve attack reliability.

-This observation aligns with independent findings from SORRY-Bench~\cite{xie2024sorry}, which show that modern instruction-tuned models exhibit systematically varying levels of instruction fulfillment under safety constraints.
-Models scoring highly on SORRY-Bench exhibit correspondingly high attack success rates in our evaluation (Appendix~\ref{app:sorry_bench}, Table~\ref{tab:sorry_vs_scenario_b}): the same mechanisms enabling reliable helpfulness may also enable reliable exploitation.
-This correlation does not establish causation, and we are not claiming alignment efforts are counterproductive—but the dynamic warrants attention as instruction-following capabilities improve.

-Taken together, these observations suggest a shift in how LLM safety alignment should be interpreted in deployment settings.
-As models become more reliable instruction followers, risk does not disappear but concentrates at the level of instruction control.
-In our experiments, both malicious and defensive chat templates influence model behavior because aligned models are designed to treat system-level and role-structured input as authoritative.
-As a result, the decisive factor is not whether a model is aligned, but who controls the template that constructs its input.
-This perspective explains why chat templates can function both as a backdoor mechanism and as an inference-time control, and why governance of the template layer is critical in aligned deployments.

-The vulnerability we identify is structural rather than implementation-specific.
-Prior template-layer vulnerabilities, such as CVE-2024-34359~\cite{peng2024ssti}, arose from unsafe execution paths (specifically, Python introspection in unsandboxed Jinja2) and were addressable through sandboxing.
-Template backdoors exploit different functionality: conditionals, loops, and string interpolation that any compliant engine must support.
-Sandboxing cannot block them without breaking legitimate capabilities.
-The vulnerability persists because templates occupy a trust gap in the current ecosystem.
-Treated as configuration artifacts, they nonetheless function as executable code with privileged access to model input.
-No standard mechanisms exist for template provenance or integrity verification, and our scanner evasion results confirm that automated defenses do not yet address this surface.

-However, the attack surface is addressable.
-Templates are deterministic and inspectable; defenders who examine template contents can detect injected conditional logic.
-The barrier is not technical but practical: templates are not yet treated as security-relevant code.
-Ecosystem-level responses might include cryptographic signing by model providers, automated detection of anomalous conditional logic in community uploads, or deployer-side template auditing.
-We did not evaluate these mitigations; assessing their effectiveness and adoption barriers remains for future work.